 The residence for purposes of enrollment in TCS is the primary domicile of the parent with primary legal physical custody, the joint legal and physical custodian or the court appointed legal guardian.
 The domicile, as used herein, shall mean the true, fixed, and permanent home and principal establishment to which whenever absent, the parent with primary legal physical custody, the joint legal and physical custodian or the court appointed legal guardian of the student intends to return to each evening.
-The domicile, as used herein, is distinguished from a temporary or secondary place of residence established for some specific purpose but is not the fixed permanent residency domicile of the parent with primary legal physical custody, the joint legal and physical custody, the joint legal and physical custody the joint legal and physical custody are primary legal physical custody.
+The domicile, as used herein, is distinguished from a temporary or secondary place of residence established for some specific purpose but is not the fixed permanent residency domicile of the parent with primary legal physical custody, the joint legal and physical custodian or the court appointed legal guardian.